 Jonathan C. Hughley focuses his practice on the preparation and prosecution of patent applications involving mechanical, electro-mechanical and software technologies.
 His former experience and technical background provide substantial knowledge of numerous technological areas.
 He prepares and prosecutes domestic and foreign utility and design applications and prepares patentability and infringement opinions for global companies that are leaders in the automotive components, industrial control systems, food processing, packaging, and transportation, retail and consumer products, and irrigation systems industries, to name a few.
 Mr. Hughley works closely with inventors and in-house counsel to develop appropriate patent protection strategies.
+In 2017, he was designated as an “Emerging Lawyer” by his peers, less than 2% of all lawyers licensed in each state have received this distinction.
+In addition to his client-focused work, he serves on the Firm’s Diversity and Inclusion Committee and the Firm’s Associates Committee.

 Background and Credentials